As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 The road is 54 miles and takes around 1.5 hours.
 There are many stops and getting a map from the starting point (visitors center) will help you decide when to get off.

-Sadly our 2 week National Park Road Trip was coming to an end.
-After three nights in Las Vegas it was time to fly home to Australia.
+Sadly this 2 week National Park Road Trip is coming to an end.

-In all we had been away for 6 weeks, starting in Alaska and finally finishing in the city of lights.
+In all we had been away for 6 weeks, starting in Alaska and finally finishing in the city of lights so if you are interested in our other road trip itineraries, click the links below.

 Alaska Road Trip – 6 days – click here